Department of Planning & Development Services (PDS), County of San Diego

 - Get at least two estimates for each job and compare to find the best price.

-- According to California Law, down payments for home repair are limited to $1,000 or 10 percent of the total cost, whichever is less.
+- According to California Law, if a down payment will be charged for home repair, the down payment may not exceed $1,000 or 10 percent of the total cost, whichever is less.

 - Never pay with cash!
 Pay with check or money order in three installments; the first when work is beginning, the second when work is almost complete and the last third when the work has been completed.